pradippatil/techinterview/README.md

 * Wash-Rinse-Repeat

 ## Choose a language or two to implement the topics learned
-Use the programming language you are/want to comfortable in to implement everything you will be learning.
+Choose the programming language you are/want to comfortable in to implement everything you will be learning.
 I will be using Go and/or Python.